DBYardstick/TPC-C/README.md

 client-side hardware to run the benchmarks.

-If the client-side hardware requirements are reduced, the benchmark sponsor can spend more on the hardware for the System Under Test (SUT, a.k.a the 'database' being tested).
+If the client-side hardware requirements are reduced, the benchmark sponsor can spend more on the hardware for the SUT(a.k.a the 'database' being tested).

 Mission Statement
 =================

-Develop open-source implementations of database benchmarks that stick to the specifications, allow for the variations permitted by the specification, and, most importantly, be very light on the hardware so that running a benchmark doesn't cost someone an arm and a leg.
+Develop implementations of database benchmarks that stick to the specifications, allow for the variations permitted by the specification, and, most importantly, be very light on the hardware so that running a benchmark doesn't cost someone an arm and a leg.